kr-g/smog/README.md

 if possible xmp/exif metadata is used to determine the date, otherwise it's extracted from the name (experimental).

+internally `smog` calculates a SHA512 hash for each file for identification along with an UUID identifier. in case an identical file is scanned more than once, e.g. if it exists in different locations (and also different file names) on a harddrive, it is added only once to the main database-index and the internal storage. anyway `smog` tracks the different file locations on the hard drive.

+for organizing different scan runs, or groups of related data, `smog` can add media files to collections.

 ## what is a media ?